mrc-sprinklr/CallerPackageLibrary/README.md

 ```
 ---
 ###  unmute()
-This method is called to unmute ongoing call.
+This method is called to unmute the ongoing call.
 ```
 // Request to unmute call
 callerPackage.unmute();